HomeFinanceNavy Federal

 After months of regular use, these are the parts of the app I lean on to keep rewards flowing:

-• The rewards dashboard.
-Tap your cashRewards or More Rewards card and you see your current points or cash back balance front and center, with no digging through menus.
+• The rewards balance.
+Tap your cashRewards or More Rewards card and your current cash back or points balance sits near the top, with no digging through menus.

-• Spending insights.
-A simple breakdown shows where your money went by category, which helps you see whether you are putting the right card on the right purchase.
+• Spending view.
+A simple breakdown shows where your money went, which helps you see whether you are putting the right card on the right purchase.

-A few habits made the rewards add up faster than just swiping and hoping.
-First, I check which card earns the most in each category before a big purchase.
-The More Rewards card pays extra on groceries, gas, dining, and transit, so I keep it on those and save the flat rate cashRewards card for everything else.
-The app makes this easy because both cards sit on one screen.
+A few habits made the rewards grow faster than just swiping and hoping.
+First, I check which card earns the most in each category before a larger purchase.
+The More Rewards Amex pays its 3 points rate on groceries, gas, dining, food delivery, and transit, so I keep it on those and save the flat 2 percent cashRewards Plus for everything else.
+The app makes this easy because both cards sit on one screen, so I can glance and pick.

 The limits and downsides to know